Friday-seminar/.github/profile/README.md

 Motivated by mirror symmetry for the moduli space of Higgs bundles, we discuss the construction of Lagrangian subvarieties that arise from [symplectic representations](https://en.wikipedia.org/wiki/Symplectic_representation).
 In particular, for the standard representation of the symplectic group, we show that this corresponds to a particular irreducible component of the nilpotent cone of the Hitchin system using an auxiliary (spinor) moduli space and Morse theory techniques.

 ### TBA -- Sergey Galkin -- toric Kähler manifolds versus dually flat Hessian statistical manifolds, after Sasaki, Dombrowski, Cheng-Yau, Delzant, Guillemin, Abreu, Molitor.

+### July 26 -- Andrey Soldatenkov -- Hermitian symplectic structures and degenerate twistor deformations
+of hyperkähler manifolds

+In holomorphic symplectic geometry we often study the situation when a symplectic manifold admits a proper map to some other variety of positive dimension and with positive-dimensional fibres.
+A well known result of Matsushita tells that the fibres of such a fibration are always Lagrangian, and the smooth fibres are abelian varieties.
+This leads to the notion of a holomorphic Lagrangian fibration - one of the central subjects of symplectic geometry.
+Given a holomorphic Lagrangian fibration one can deform the symplectic form and the complex structure of the original symplectic manifold, producing the so-called degenerate twistor deformation.
+In the talk I will try to explain my recent joint work with Misha Verbitsky, where we study the properties of such deformations.
+We prove that for a holomorphic Lagrangian fibration on a compact hyperkähler manifold the degenerate twistor deformations are always Kähler, confirming a conjecture of Markman.

 ### July 12 -- **Thomas Bitoun** -- [On the D-module of an isolated singularity](https://arxiv.org/abs/2307.00120)